taskiq-python/taskiq-faststream/README.md

 # create periodic task
 taskiq_broker.task(
     message="Hi!",
-    # If you are using rabbitmq, then you need to replace subject with queue.
+    # If you are using rabbitmq broker, then you need to replace subject with queue.
-    # If you are using kafka, then you need to replace subject with topic.
+    # If you are using kafka broker, then you need to replace subject with topic.
     subject="test-subject",
     schedule=[{
         "cron": "* * * * *",